mike-brown-angi/version-checker-test/README.md

 queuing     statefulset.apps/kafka-zookeeper   3/3     66s

 ```
-Now, if we forward the ports again, like when using the kind cluster, we get the same results.
+If we forward the ports again, like when using the kind cluster, we get the same results.

 The producer
 ![Producer](doc/img/doproducer.png)
 And the consumer
 ![Consumer](doc/img/doconsumer.png)

-Remember, when finishing up with the kubernetes cluster, clean up the paid resource you've used.
-Like with what seems like everything else associated with Digital Ocean, the way to delete the cluster is clear and straight forward.
+Remember, when finishing up with the Kubernetes cluster, clean up the paid resource you've used.
+As with what seems like everything else associated with Digital Ocean, the way to delete the cluster is clear and straight forward.
 Check it out.
 ![k8s Actions](doc/img/dok8sUx.png)

 Click that Destroy button, enter the cluster name (don't worry, it shows you it's name to copy), press enter, and it's as good as gone.

-Now, we really have covered a bunch of ground!
+Now we really have covered a bunch of ground!
 Thanks for giving this a read.